AdaCore/spark2014/lrm/source/generic-units.rst

-[Consider the problem of correctly specifying the Global and Depends aspects of a subprogram declared within an instance body which contains a call to a generic formal subprogram (more strictly speaking, to the corresponding actual subprogram of the instantation in question).
+[Consider the problem of correctly specifying the Global and Depends aspects of a subprogram declared within an instance body which contains a call to a generic formal subprogram (more strictly speaking, to the corresponding actual subprogram of the instantiation in question).
 These aspects are simply copied from the corresponding aspect specification in the generic, so this implies that we have to "get them right" in the generic (where "right" means "right for all instantiations").
-One way to do this is to assume that a generic formal subprogram references no globals (or, more generally, reference any fixed set of globals) and to only instantiate the generic with actual subprograms that meet this requirement.
+One way to do this is to assume that a generic formal subprogram references no globals (or, more generally, references any fixed set of globals) and to only instantiate the generic with actual subprograms that meet this requirement.
 Other solutions involving "generative mode" (where flow-related aspect specifications are omitted in the source